 Meatballs are so tasty and the more you make them the better you get!

-This is the way my grandma made them but with ricotta instead of bread crumb to keep the meat tender and juicy.
-Yum, you will love these.
-A fast light weeknight supper to serve with a wooden bowl of salad.
+This is the way my grandma made them but I use ricotta instead of bread crumb to keep the meat tender and juicy.

-- 1¼ pounds lean ground beef or beef & pork meatloaf mix
+- 1 pound lean ground beef or beef & pork 'meatloaf mix'

 - 1 large egg

-- Blend the ground meat with the egg, ricotta, cheese, salt, pepper, garlic and parsley in a large bowl until well blended.
-Roll the mixture into twelve portions, 2 inches in diameter.
-I use a metal ice cream scoop to portion meatballs.
+Blend the ground meat with the egg, ricotta, cheese, salt, pepper, garlic and parsley in a large bowl until well blended.
+Roll the mixture into 8 portions, about 1/3 cup each.
+I use a metal ice cream scoop to portion my meatballs.

-- Prepare a pot of Fifteen Minute Italian Red Sauce, adding the meatballs plus all the juices from the bowl.
+Prepare a pot of Quick Tomato Basil Sauce, adding the meatballs plus all the juices from the dish.
 Lower heat and simmer 15 to 20 minutes.